Easy Quiche Recipe

 Notes

-1. To make buttermilk at home: Add 1 and a half teaspoons of vinegar or lemon juice to a half-cup measuring cup or liquid measuring cup.
-Add in enough milk to make half cup.
+Buttermilk: To make buttermilk at home, add one and a half teaspoons of vinegar or lemon juice to a half-cup measuring cup or liquid measuring cup.
+Add enough milk to make a half cup.
 Let it rest for 5 minutes.
-It’s going to thicken up.
-Then you can can use the milk-vinegar mixture in place of buttermilk.
-No worries you won’t taste the vinegar!
+It will thicken up.
+Then, you can use the milk-vinegar mixture in place of buttermilk.
+No worries, you won’t taste the vinegar!

-Note: You only need half of the dough for this recipe.
+Dough: This recipe requires only half of the dough.
 Use the other half to make another quiche!

 Nutrition